giellalt/giellalt.github.io/infra/GettingStarted.md

   [instructions for linguists](GettingStartedOnAServer.html)

-You may also setup the full structure on a server.
+You may also setup the documentation files on a server.
 Follow the instructions under (b).

-# 3. Compile the analysers
+## 3. Compile the analysers

 The page [Compiling And Using The Analysers](CompilingAndUsingTheAnalysers.html)